netdata/learn/docs/cloud/manage/sign-in.md

 However, if you first sign in via your `user@example.com` email account and then sign in via a Google account associated with `user2@example.com`, Netdata Cloud creates a new account and begins the onboarding process.

+It is not currently possible to link an account created with `user@example.com` to a Google account associated with `user2@example.com`.

 ## What's next?